 “Ultimately, a third-party API is only as good as its provider–and only as good as its provider is around… For example, you can be pretty sure that Salesforce and Google will be around if you run into problems with one of their APIs, but the same can’t be said for many smaller companies.
 If a service goes down and you can’t reach the provider for support, it could seriously compromise the functionality of your own app.”

-Sometimes app developers try to be “the app that does everything” by integrating with a large number of third-party apps.
+Sometimes app developers try to be “the app that does everything” by integrating with a large number of third-party providers.
 This can lead to too many external dependencies for your core service, which can be difficult to manage, especially if any problems occur.

 It’s better to be the app that does one or two valuable things very well than the one which tries to stuff many things in with mediocre success.
 The lesson is to limit your integrations to those which will provide the most “bang for buck” to your target customers and provide the least impact on your own latency time.